Late night protest in Portland, Oregon, declared unlawful

 The rally came as Portland has seen nearly nightly protests since the police killing of George Floyd in late May.

-Associated Press photographer John Locher in Portland and AP reporter Lindsay Whitehurst in Salt Lake City contributed to this report.
+Associated Press photographer John Locher contributed to this report.
 Ho reported from Seattle.